 4) More efficient meetings, more effective decisions.
 When a board is well-trained and each member knows their role, things run more smoothly.
 Meetings become more engaging and decisions are more thoughtful and strategic.
 Who doesn’t want that?

 5) Increased impact.
 A board made of trained and informed experts is one that advocates for its organization and inspires action.
-Staff are motivated to perform and the community sees the mission work accomplished.
+Staff are motivated to perform and then the community sees and benefits from the mission work accomplished.

 At the end of the day, it's up to the board to make sure that a nonprofit is fulfilling its purpose—that it is advancing its mission and making true, lasting impact on the community.
 Board governance training plays a crucial role in that success.

 Join us May 14th 2020 for (free) Board Recruitment and in September for (free) Foundations of Board Governance both generously sponsored by: